My Crash Course to Japanese Futon Care

 Why is it important to air out a Japanese futon?
 As I’ve been told many times by Japanese friends, co-workers, and even people I barely know, you sweat at least one liter of water a night.
 If this only meant that my futon was going to be mildly moist, I could probably live with it.
 However, with moisture comes two terrible, awful “bedmates”:

-MOLD and DANI
+MOLD and DANI if you don’t air your futon

 Mold is fairly self-explanatory.
 It’s not surprising that a fungus that enjoys damp places would love a humid place like Japan and would doubly like sweaty futons located in Japan.

 Dani, on the other hand, I had never heard of until I moved to Japan.
 “Dani” is a Japanese word that refers to mites or ticks.
-Dani are tiny, almost invisible mites that live indoors, flourish in moist places, and, most disturbingly, sometimes bite and drink the blood of humans.
+These critters are tiny, almost invisible mites that live indoors, flourish in moist places, and, most disturbingly, sometimes bite and drink the blood of humans.

 In addition to battling these two big menaces, regularly airing out your futon also keeps them fresh-smelling and maintains the fluffy texture.